 It’s nice to not have to be frantically searching “luggage storage near me” on your phone, hoping that you can find a place to store luggage with enough time to still enjoy the city.
-That’s why we’ve put together this handy quick reference to help you find the perfect place to stash your bags for the day!
+That’s why we’ve put together this handy and quick reference guide to help you find the perfect place to store your bags for the day!

 Landing in Vancouver (or pulling into port if you’re just finishing up a cruise) is exciting!
 With its sweeping mountain vistas and warm, inviting feel, it’s one of the most engaging cities to visit in Canada.

 But nothing puts a damper on an otherwise exciting few hours like having to drag your luggage with you wherever you go.
-That’s why our team at Knock Knock City is working hard to bring convenient bag storage locations to Vancouver.
+That’s why our team at Knock Knock City is working hard to bring the best options on the most convenient bag storage locations in Vancouver.

-We partner with local shops and stores all across the United States and Canada to provide luggage storage in convenient locations for travelers.
+We partner with local shops and stores all across Canada and the United States to provide luggage storage options about convenient locations for travelers.
 Our partners are carefully vetted, and we personally train the owners and staff in safety and security procedures.